Optimal state estimation: Turnpike analysis and performance results: Introduction

 Whereas performance guarantees for state estimators are generally rather rare and usually restricted to linear systems (cf., e.g.,~\cite{Sabag2022,Brouillon2023}), they often play an important role in nonlinear optimal control, especially when the overall goal is an economic one.
 Corresponding results usually employ a \emph{turnpike} property of the underlying optimal control problem, cf.~\cite{McKenzie1986,Carlson1991}.
 This property essentially implies that optimal trajectories stay close to an optimal equilibrium (or in general an optimal time-varying reference) most of the time, which is regarded as the \emph{turnpike}.
 Turnpike-related arguments are an important tool for assessing the closed-loop performance of model predictive controllers with general economic costs on finite and infinite horizons, cf. \cite{Gruene2016b,Faulwasser2022,Gruene2019}.
 Necessary and sufficient conditions for the presence of the turnpike phenomenon in optimal control problems are discussed in, e.g.,~\cite{Gruene2016a,Trelat2023} and are usually based on dissipativity, controllability, and suitable optimality conditions.

 Our contribution is twofold.
 First, in Section~\ref{sec:turnpike} we introduce turnpike arguments in the context of optimal state estimation, which is a novelty in itself.
 In particular, we show that the optimal FIE solution involving all past data serves as turnpike for the solutions of truncated state estimation problems.
-We consider two different mathematical characterizations of this phenomenon and provide corresponding sufficient conditions: strict dissipativity (Theorem~\ref{thm:dissip}) and decaying sensitivity (Theorem~\ref{thm:turnpike}).
+We mathematically formalize this phenomenon and derive a sufficient condition relying on a decaying sensitivity property of the underlying nonlinear program.
 Second, in Section~\ref{sec:performance_sec}, we provide novel performance guarantees for optimal state estimation.
-To this end, we construct a candidate for approximating the FIE solution by a sequence of truncated problems (which can be solved in parallel for offline estimation).
+To this end, we construct a candidate for approximating the FIE solution by a sequence of truncated problems, which can be solved in parallel for offline estimation.
 Assuming that the optimal state estimation problem exhibits a certain turnpike property, we show that the performance of this candidate is approximately optimal, both averaged and non-averaged, with error terms that can be made arbitrarily small by an appropriate choice of horizon length.
 In addition, we discuss interesting implications of these results for MHE.